Overview: Internal Domains

 Using Office, Office 365?
 Please also refer to our recommended internal domain additions for uninterrupted autodiscover operation.

 The Dashboard – Internal Domains Section

 The Internal Domains section of the dashboard should be populated with any domains used by your organization to access local resources while on the organization's network (at the physical location or connected via VPN).
 Internal domains is pre-populated with the .local TLD and all RFC-1918 (private network) reverse DNS address space.
-Newly added domains will sync down to Umbrella roaming clients within about 10 minutes.
+Newly added domains will sync down to Umbrella roaming clients within about one hour.

 "This internal domain applies to:" allows you to specify whether the internal domains should apply to Umbrella roaming clients, Virtual Appliances (VAs), or both.